Science

 ModalityRelative speedWhy

-Tactile (touch)FastestDirect mechanical signal, shortest path
+Tactile (touch)Fast, roughly tied with soundDirect mechanical signal, shortest path

 Visual (light)SlowestPhototransduction is the bottleneck

 Most online tools (including the popular ones) are visual.
 They flash a color and you click.
-That’s fine, it’s the standard, and the big public dataset behind it is huge.
+That’s fine; it’s the standard, and the big public dataset behind it is huge.
 Human Benchmark’s public statistics, a large self-reported online aggregate, put the median at 273 ms and the mean at 284 ms across 81 million-plus clicks.
 But it’s measuring the slow lane.
 If those tests used a beep instead of a green box, the whole population’s numbers would drop.

 test both, back to back